First, you can say (with evidence that will satisfy a court) that the will is NOT the will of the deceased because:

 Second, you can bring a Family Provision claim saying that the deceased owed a moral duty to include you in the will and that you are in financial need.

-We have prosecuted successful claims on behalf of widows, children, adopted children, defacto wives, defacto children, grandchildren, nephews, and nieces, divorced and/or former wives, mistresses, gay and lesbian lovers, carers, sex workers, neighbours, close friends, etc. In other states the potential claimants are often limited to widows, defacto wives and children.
-In Victoria, family status is irrelevant and moral duty is what counts.
+We have prosecuted successful claims on behalf of widows, children, adopted children, defacto wives, defacto children, grandchildren, nephews, and nieces, divorced and/or former wives, mistresses, gay and lesbian lovers, carers, sex workers, neighbours, close friends, etc. The categories of potential claimants were meant to be narrowed by legislation effective 1 January 2015, but the full extent of that narrowing has yet to be finally refined and defined as individual cases wend their way through the Courts.
+In Victoria, moral duty matters.

 If you have just won Tattslotto, we will tell you not to bother.